 What kind of companies are on the Chinese B2B platforms?

-Someone said once that “70% of those companies on Chinese online platforms are scammers”.
-It is an exaggerated opinion, but we must be aware that quite a lot of those companies may be dishonest.
-Setting an account on a B2B platform is, after all, very easy.
+Someone said once that “70% of those companies on Chinese online platforms are scammers.”
+It is an exaggeration, but you must be aware that quite a lot of those companies engage in fraud.
+Setting up a supplier account on a B2B platform is, after all, very easy.

-At first, we should note that many of those companies are traders, not manufacturers.
-They buy the goods in a factory, sell them to foreign customers and naturally charge a margin, so the goods may be slightly more expensive.
-If our order is not very big, and when we want to obtain various goods and buy them from one company, using the trader’s services is not a bad thing.
+Firstly, you should note that many of those companies are traders, not manufacturers.
+They buy the goods in a factory, sell them to foreign customers, and naturally charge a margin, so the goods are slightly more expensive.
+If the order is not a big one, or if you want to source various goods from one company, using a B2B platform is not a bad idea.

-Secondly, many companies impersonate real, legitimate companies: it is not a big deal to copy all the products’ pictures and publish them on their own page (therefore, we should check whether the pictures are watermarked).
-As soon as the advance payment is sent to the company, it disappears completely with our money.
+Secondly, many companies pose as real, legitimate companies.
+It is not a big deal to copy all the products’ pictures and publish them on their own page (therefore, you should check whether the pictures are watermarked).
+As soon as the advance payment is wired to the company, the scammer disappears with the received money.
 We already described some of the scams in our Import from China Guide; check it for further information.

-What is a “golden supplier”?
+What is a “Gold Supplier”?
 Does it mean that the company is trustworthy?

-“Golden Supplier” is a paid, premium membership for suppliers on Alibaba.
-It also exists on other B2B platforms, i.e. on Makepolo (as a “Diamond Member”).
+“Gold Supplier” is a paid, premium membership for suppliers on Alibaba.
+It also exists on other B2B platforms, for example on Makepolo (as a “Diamond Member”).
 The key information is that the huge membership fee is paid by the seller and, as we mentioned above, is one of the ways of earning money through the B2B platform.
-So the “Golden Supplier” has some additional functions enabled on his profile page and his company products came up first in the B2B’s search engine: but it does not mean that he is trustworthy.
-“Golden supplier” means only one thing – that the company was able to afford the premium membership fee (which is 3000$ yearly on Alibaba).
+So the “Gold Supplier” has some additional functions enabled on his profile page, and his company products came up first in the B2B search engine, but it does not mean that he is trustworthy.
+“Gold Supplier” means only one thing – that the company was able to afford the premium membership fee.

-How many companies are present on B2B platforms?
+How many companies are on B2B platforms?
 Will I be able to find a suitable partner?

-Alibaba boasts that it serves “millions of buyers and suppliers” Makepolo has 1200 active commercial members.
-Even though, we must remember that many Chinese companies are not using the internet as their main tool of communication – traditionally, in China, business is done by personal contacts or/and phone.
-Chinese companies’ web pages are often not updated, technically backward, and hard to navigate.
+Alibaba boasts that it has “millions of buyers and suppliers.”
+Even though, you must remember that many Chinese companies are not using the internet as their main tool of communication – traditionally, in China, business is done by personal contacts or/and phone.
+Chinese companies’ web pages are often not updated and hard to navigate.
 Moreover, the scammers may take advantage of it and prepare a perfect webpage, which will lure foreign customers into cooperation.

-On the other hand, no presence or limited presence on the internet is also a warning sign.
-The company, which does not have a webpage, may as well be trading on the Chinese internal market only (without an export license).
+On the other hand, no presence or limited presence on the internet is also a red flag.
+The company, which does not have a webpage, may not have enough means to fulfill your requirements.

 If I get into trouble, how can my problem be solved?